 grant_eligibility_criteria|eligible_expenses

-- Equipment retrofits for energy efficiency and fuel switching
+- Equipment retrofits for energy efficiency and fuel switching.

-- Organics diversion
+- Organics diversion to reduce emissions from waste.

 grant_eligibility_criteria|zone

-- All provinces
+- Participating provinces in Canada.

-- All territories
+- Participating territories in Canada.

 grant_single_labels|register

-- Step 1: Identify Funding Envelope
+- Step 1: Identify Eligibility and Requirements

-- Step 3: Develop Proposal
+- Step 2: Develop Proposal

-- Step 4: Submit Proposal
+- Step 4: Submit Application

 grant_single_labels|otherInfo